CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/architecture.md

 ## Possible Architectures

-{{% ctx %}} Innovation and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
-They each require a different set of back-end components to be installed.
-Innovation can be added to a v7.2 installation and the only component shared by both Innovation and v7.2 is {{% ctx %}} Gateway.
+{{% ctx %}} and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
+They each require a different set of back-end components to be installed. {{% ctx %}} can be added to a v7.2 installation and the only component shared by both {{% ctx %}} and v7.2 is {{% ctx %}} Gateway.

 ### Recommended Architecture

-The recommended architecture for adding Innovation to a v7.2 Dual Site, Dual Server system requires 8 servers in total; the 4 existing servers, plus 4 new servers:
+The recommended architecture for adding {{% ctx %}} to a v7.2 Dual Site, Dual Server system requires 8 servers in total; the 4 existing servers, plus 4 new servers:

-* 2x Existing Application Servers for v7.2, one of these will also act as the Web Application Server for Innovation.
-For Innovation, the existing Gateway will be upgraded and a new Debug Node will be added
+* 2x Existing Application Servers for v7.2, one of these will also act as the Web Application Server for {{% ctx %}}.
+For {{% ctx %}}, the existing Gateway will be upgraded and a new Debug Node will be added
 * 2x Existing Database Servers, used for v7.2
-* 1x New Load Balancer Server for Innovation
+* 1x New Load Balancer Server for {{% ctx %}}
-* 3x New Application Servers for Innovation
+* 3x New Application Servers for {{% ctx %}}

-{{< figure src="/images/editable/Cortex Innovation and v7.2 Best Architecture.png" class="centre" title="8 Server, Recommended Architecture Diagram" >}}
+{{< figure src="/images/editable/Cortex and v7.2 Best Architecture.png" class="centre" title="8 Server, Recommended Architecture Diagram" >}}

 {{< section "/architecture/components/node-details.md" >}}